gagansopori/smart-greenhouse/README.md

 # smart-greenhouse

 ## Introduction
-smart-greenhouse is

-# Smart Greenhouse — A Solar-Powered Autonomous Growing System

 Smart Greenhouse is an IoT-driven, solar-powered greenhouse automation project designed to help plants **survive harsh climates**, **maximize yield**, and **reduce human intervention**.
 The goal is to create an environmentally sustainable micro-ecosystem that intelligently controls moisture, temperature, atmospheric conditions, and nutrient cycles.